Minelordsuniverse/mil-simulation-test/README.md

 # Missile Simulation & Analysis Project

 This project simulates missile trajectories, **No Escape Zone (NEZ)** sensitivity, and **radar detection/coverage analysis** for both sides (attacker and defender), taking into account missile statistics.
-It also generates a consolidated report with plots and tables generated via matplotlib + numpy.
+It also generates a consolidated report with plots and tables generated via matplotlib + pandas + numpy.

 ## Project Structure